BlackWasp

 • 6: R

-• Where any adjacent digits are the same, remove all but one of those digits unless a vowel, H, W or Y was found between them in the original text.
+• Where adjacent digits are the same, remove all but one of those digits unless a vowel, H, W or Y was found between them in the original text.
 The C# code described below uses a temporary placeholder for these non-encodable letters to avoid incorrect removal of adjacent, matching digits.
+NB: The "Variations" section at the end of the article describes an alternative version of this rule.

 • Force the code to be four characters in length by padding with zero characters or by truncation.